codeforamerica/shortstack/README.md

 Shortstack
 ==========
 This is Code for America's knowledgebase about software, people, funders, cities and things we should know probably know something about.

 Installation
 ------------
-    $ [sudo] bundle install
+    $ bundle install
     $ rake db:seed

 Setup Sunspot